mandpd/logseq-plugin-github-get/README.md

 Step 4 should be amended as follows:

-1. If the file is not in the default repository, enter the name of repository, followed by a double-colon '::', before the relative path. e.g. `another-repo:src/package-json`
+1. If the file is not in the default repository, enter the name of repository, followed by a colon ':', before the relative path. e.g. `another-repo:src/package-json`
-2. If the file is not in the default account nor the default repository, enter the name of the account, followed by '?', the name of the repository, followed by a colon ':', before the relative path. `another-account::yet-another-repo:src/package.json`
+2. If the file is not in the default account nor the default repository, enter the name of the account, followed by a double-colon '::', the name of the repository, followed by a colon ':', before the relative path. `another-account::yet-another-repo:src/package.json`

-The general URL format is `<account name>::<repository name>?<relative filepath>`
+The general URL format is `<account name>::<repository name>:<relative filepath>`

 ## Refreshing the code